thataboy/plato/doc/HOOKS.md

 program = "bin/article_fetcher/article_fetcher"
 sort-method = "added"
 first-column = "title-and-author"
-second-column = "progress"
 ```

 The above chunk needs to be added after one of the `[[libraries]]` section.

 `path` is the path of the directory that will trigger the hook. `program` is
 the path to the executable associated with this hook.
 The `sort-method`,
-`first-column` and `second-column` keys are optional.
+`first-column` keys are optional.
 When specified, they will
 override the *home*'s settings of the same name, while `path` is being
 selected.